al66/imicros-minio/README.md

 Authorization: the service expects acl data have been set in ctx.meta data as follows (refer to [imicros-acl](https://github.com/al66/imicros-acl)):
 ```
 ctx.meta.acl = {
-    owner: {
-        id: 'unique ID of the ressource owner (number or string)',
+    ownerId: 'unique ID of the ressource owner (number or string)',
-    },
     ...
     unrestricted: true, " in case of unrestricted access is granted for the owner
     ... or